 Leadership in Support of Science

 The UMass Diabetes Center of Excellence (DCOE) is privileged to be supported by a Visiting Advisory Committee (VAC).
-Each VAC member shares a passionate commitment to elucidating what causes diabetes, and/or developing better treatments (ideally curative ones) for the disease.
-In addition, each VAC member has demonstrated their effective leadership by being at the top of their respective professions.
-VAC members donate their time to help advance the DCOE mission, and support the DCOE through their generous philanthropy.
+Each member shares a passionate commitment for diabetes care, research and ultimately the cure.
+VAC members have demonstrated their effective leadership by reaching the top of their respective professions.
+They donate their time to help advance the DCOE mission, and lead by example through their generous philanthropy.

 Co-Founder & CEO of Stability Health, whose mission is to improve health outcomes for individuals with diabetes.
 They use a proprietary clinically-based technology platform that enhances physician effectiveness and helps individuals better manage their own care.
 Mike's motivation stems from wanting to help people like his dad, who lived with T1D for 60 years.
 His father was the first person in Massachusetts to ever use an insulin pump.